FraneCal/Python-Course/README.md

-# PythonCourse
+# Python-Course-Assignments
-Tasks from Python Course
+Assignments from Python Course that we had to at home.